 Revenue in Canada decreased 9.3% in the second quarter of 2021 compared to the corresponding period in 2020, primarily impacted by approximately \$4.6 million lower revenue due to a work stoppage at the Corporation's Haley facility.
 In addition, the Corporation's revenue in the second quarter of 2021 was impacted negatively by decreased volumes for proprietary products, lower demand for repair and overhaul services, and unfavourable foreign exchange impact driven by the weakening of the United States dollar relative to the Canadian dollar.
-On a currency neutral basis, Canadian revenues in the second quarter of 2021 decreased by 3.0% over the same period of 2020.
+On a currency neutral basis, Canadian revenues in the second quarter of 2020.